 Select a an exam type

-A UK 2:1 honours degree with an overall mark of at least 65%, or its international equivalent, in a quantitative subject such as mathematics, physics, engineering, actuarial science, computer science, or a joint degree in economics and one of these subjects*.
+A strong UK 2:1 honours degree with an overall mark of at least 65 Percentage, or its international equivalent, in economics or a quantitative subject such as mathematics, physics, engineering, actuarial science, computer science.
 Your degree must have included a course with content on probability.
 Relevant experience, or professional or other qualifications will also be considered.

 Students living in